 - Appropriate PPE

 - Airway Equipment

 - Towel

+- PROCEDURE:

 - Don appropriate PPE.

 - Gather all required equipment.

 - Confirm patient is VSA.

 - □ Initiate CPR.

 - Expose the chest.

 - Prepare the chest for application of defibrillation pads (dry, and/or shave if required).

-- Turn on monitor and enable CPR metronome/CPR feedback tools (if available).
+- □ Turn on monitor and enable CPR metronome/CPR feedback tools (if available).

 - Select and apply appropriate defibrillation pads (adult vs pediatric) to the patient as per manufacturer recommendation.

-- Generation Follow machine prompts, being sure not to touch patient during analysis.
+- Given the second second